npm/npmo-docs/troubleshooting/faq.md

     Upgrading to a new appliance version will first download the necessary Docker images and then restart the appliance.
 Downtime will be incurred while the appliance is restarted and generally takes less than a minute.

-    It's probably a good idea to check for updates every few weeks.
+    It's a good idea to check for updates every few weeks.

 2. Upgrading the `npme` bin